-- Cleanse – Give pores a deep clean with a cleanser that’s appropriate for your skin type.
-Doing so will ensure your skin is clear of any debris that can clog pores, and emphasize their appearance.
+This is the number one way to prevent your enlarged pores from stretching further.
+Give clogged pores a deep clean with a cleanser that's appropriate for your skin type.
+Flash Foam Cleanserworks for most skin types to give skin gentle daily exfoliation while cleansing to minimize the appearance of pores.
+Doing so will ensure your skin is clear of any debris that can cause extremely clogged pores, and emphasize their appearance.